 Today, social justice is a rather hot-button topic.
 When I first came into contact with the term, I saw it dealing with issues like racial discrimination (racism) as well as other wrongs in society.
 Social justice was all about justice as it connected to social ills in society.

 Justice is the right thing to seek out.
 God is justice and, being joined to Him through Christ, will make us want to see what is right done.

 The problem comes with social justice (today) having become more than what I had first thought years ago.
 While it does aim to deal with racism, it does it entirely on its own terms.
-Social justice today has become part of a greater Marxist movement or Cultural Marxism.
-It is born out of Critical Theory (CT), or Critical Race Theory (CRT), and is inherently atheistic and seeks what it sees as distributive justice.
+Social justice today has become twisted as part of a greater Marxist movement or Cultural Marxism.
 It effectively seeks to redistribute results in society to reach what it considers “equal”–namely equity.
 It is also from this ideology that we see the talk of privilege come from (privilege vs. intersectionality)–which includes very Gnostic ways of looking at race relations (an entire topic in and of itself).

 Despite the anti-God nature at its core, this ideology has been seeping into the Church and has resulted in a divide between those who are submitting themselves to the Marxist ideology and those who will not.
 Of course, there are also those caught between the formed sides and have imbibed at least some of the prevailing terminology.
 Many of these people are conscientious and are simply wanting to do what is right.